-Tony DiMauro works as a professor of graphic design, freelance illustrator, interactive media designer and gallery artist from his home near Pittsburgh, Pennsylvania.
+Tony DiMauro works as a graphic design professor, illustrator, and gallery artist from his home near Pittsburgh, Pennsylvania.

-He has created work for clients including Rolling Stone Magazine, Playboy Magazine, Chicago Magazine, The New York Times, Capcom, and Square Enix, among others.
-His work has appeared in internationally released video games and periodicals, as well as juried publications such as Communication Arts, American Illustration, 3x3 Magazine, and the Los Angeles Society of Illustrators.
-Tony has exhibited work in a variety of galleries such as Gallery Nucleus in Los Angeles, and the Mark Miller Gallery in New York City.
+He has created work for clients including Rolling Stone, Playboy, Chicago Magazine, New York Times, Capcom, and Square Enix, among others.
+His work has appeared in video games, magazines, trade journals and periodicals, and has exhibited in galleries from Los Angeles to New York City.
+His 20's were spent working at a design agency in New York City.

-And finally, thank you to everyone who stuck with me and supported me.
+Thank you to everyone who stuck with me and supported me.
 By far, this has been the most challenging and rewarding project I have ever had the pleasure of working on.
-I hope you enjoy using these cards as much as I enjoyed making them!
-I hope that it brings you the same spiritual experience that I felt while creating them!
+I hope you enjoy using these cards as much as I enjoyed making them, and it brings you the same spiritual experience that I felt while creating them!